end-4/dots-hyprland-wiki/src/content/docs/en/dev/inst-script.md

 **We need more scripts `dist-<DISTRO_ID>/install-deps.sh`** to support specific distro using their system package manager.

-:::tip[Tips]
+:::tip[Distro ID]
 - Run `./diagnose` to get the actual value of `<DISTRO_ID>` after `distro ID:`, such as `fedora`.
 :::

 Requirements:
 - This script should be written in Bash.
 - This script should be idempotent.
-- This script should reflect the equivalents of the packages which `./dist-arch/install-deps.sh` installed.
-They are mainly from the value of array `depends` inside those `./dist-arch/*/PKGBUILD`.
+- This script should reflect or cover the equivalents of the packages which `./dist-arch/install-deps.sh` installed.
+  - They are mainly from the value of array `depends` inside those `./dist-arch/*/PKGBUILD`.
+  - Some of them are built locally following the PKGBUILD.
 - If needed, also create `./dist-<DISTRO_ID>/install-setups.sh`.
 When it does not exist, `install.sh` will use `./dist-fallback/install-setups.sh` instead, which may be not suitable for your distro.

-:::tip[Get package information]
+:::tip[Tips when writing the script]
 - Environment variables and functions defined inside `scriptdata/lib/` can be used.
   - The functions `v()`, `showfun()` and `x()` are especially important.
 - Run `./install.sh --skip-allgreeting --skip-allfiles --skip-allsetups` to test `dist-<DISTRO_ID>/install-deps.sh` quickly.